0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #6	What is the "Business.xlsx" LogFile Sequence Number?

-First what is MFT ?
+First, what is MFT?
 The MFT is a set of FILE records.
-Each file of the volume is completely described by one or more of these FILE Records and $LogFile Sequence Number (LSN) changes every time the record is modified. which is stored in the MFT.
+Each file of the volume is completely described by one or more of these FILE Records, and $LogFile Sequence Number (LSN) changes every time the record is modified, which is stored in the MFT.
 Each LSN is a 64-bit number containing the following components: a sequence number and an offset.
-An offset is stored in the lower part of an LSN, its value is a number of 8-byte increments from the beginning of a log file.
-This offset points to an LFS structure containing a client buffer and related metadata, this structure is called an LFS record.
-A sequence number is stored in the higher part, it’s a value from a counter which is incremented when a log file is wrapped (when a new structure is written to the beginning of the circular area, not to the end of this area). we can get the that using MFTECmd and save the output to csv using command `MFTECmd.exe -f "C:\Temp\SomeMFT" --csv "c:\temp\out"`. after that we can search for the Business.xlsx file then we will find the LogFile Sequence Number.
+An offset is stored in the lower part of an LSN.
+Its value is a number of 8-byte increments from the beginning of a log file.
+This offset points to an LFS structure containing a client buffer and related metadata.
+This structure is called an LFS record.
+A sequence number is stored in the higher part.
+It's a value from a counter which is incremented when a log file is wrapped (when a new structure is written to the beginning of the circular area, not to the end of this area). we can get the that using MFTECmd and save the output to csv using command `MFTECmd.exe -f "C:\Temp\SomeMFT" --csv "c:\temp\out"`.
+Afterward, we can search for the Business.xlsx file and find the LogFile Sequence Number.

 [![9](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/9.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/9.PNG)